 | Conversion Rate | — | 0.31% | 2.25% | 1.54% |

-| ROAS | 2.19x | 2.36x | 4.63x (+96%) | 3.32x |
+| ROAS | 2.19x | 2.36x | 4.63x | 3.32x |

-The Month 2 spike came from three compounding factors: optimized shopping feeds hitting their stride, search campaigns capturing November gift-buying demand, and offer strategy plus email sequences starting to convert within their 30-60 day windows.
+The Month 2 spike came from three compounding factors: optimized shopping feeds hitting their stride, search campaigns capturing November gift-buying demand, and the offer strategy plus email sequences converting within their 30–60 day windows.
+Month 3 dipped but held strong — post-holiday seasonality is normal for jewelry.
+The team pulled back 5% on budget to maintain ROAS.
+Still 2.4x better than baseline.

-The 90-day bottom line: spent €6,900 more, generated €38,800 more in revenue, profit increased by €31,900.
+90-day bottom line: spent €6,900 more, generated €38,800 more in revenue, profit increased by €31,900.

 Budget Allocation Rules That Prevent Drift